 - That you’re sicker or your diabetes has become worse.

 - That your life will be more complicated in ways that you can’t manage.
-While there’ll be new things to learn, you’re used to managing your diabetes and working with your healthcare team will help to keep you well-equipped to take on this new challenge.
+While there’ll be new things to learn, your healthcare team will help to keep you well-equipped to take on this new challenge.

 What are the benefits of insulin injections?

-- It can help to decrease the symptoms and effects from high blood sugar levels (hyperglycemia).
+- Insulin can help to decrease the symptoms and effects of high blood sugar levels (hyperglycemia).

-- Insulin therapy may help to reduce your risk of diabetic complications caused by high blood sugar levels.
+- Insulin therapy may help to reduce your risk for diabetic complications caused by high blood sugar levels.